Recognizing the Body of Christ: Theology of Glory or Theology of the Cross?

 A Final Setting of the Lord’s Table – The Divine Service

-The British play write, J.R.R.
-Tolkien in his “Lord of the Rings” and “Hobbit” legends creates a conversation between a hobbit and a great tree of the forest.
+The British author, J.R.R.
+Tolkien, in his “Lord of the Rings” and “Hobbit” legends, creates a conversation between a hobbit and a great tree of the forest.
 The hobbit, standing all of three feet tall, stands beneath the forest Lord and demands to know his name.
-As Tolkien imagines it, the tree shakes its massive limbs, looks down upon the little creature and proclaims softly, “I cannot tell you my name.
-If you would know my name you must first know my story.
+As Tolkien imagines it, the tree shakes its massive limbs, looks down upon the little creature, and proclaims softly, “I cannot tell you my name.
+If you would know my name, you must first know my story.
 My story is very old, very beautiful and set in a great mystery.
-If you will be seated and listen I will begin to tell you my story and perhaps then you will come to know the beauty and wonder of my name.”
-Tolkien could well be describing the great Communion Liturgy of the Church and the Body of Christ it both reveals and creates … “very old, very beautiful and set in a great mystery ….”
+If you will be seated and listen, I will begin to tell you my story and perhaps then you will come to know the beauty and wonder of my name.”
+Tolkien could well be describing the great Communion Liturgy of the Church and the Body of Christ it both reveals and creates, the Liturgy that is “very old, very beautiful, and set in a great mystery.”

-The Invocation: As the Processional Hymn closes, the congregation enters into the Liturgy and re-enters as a scattered, broken body into the Body of Christ into Whose Death and Resurrection we are baptized.
-As the Sign of the Cross is signed on head and heart we proclaim together: “In the Name of the Father… the Son… and the Holy Spirit….”
+The Invocation: As the Processional Hymn closes, the congregation enters into the Liturgy and re-enters as a scattered, broken body into the Body of Christ in Whose Death and Resurrection we are baptized.
+As the Sign of the Cross is signed on head and heart we proclaim together: “In the Name of the Father… and of the Son… and of the Holy Spirit….”

-The Confession and Absolution: The congregation is now invited to “recognize” (discern) the Body in all of its personal and corporal brokenness and divisiveness as together we confess our sins against God, our neighbor, all creation and finally even ourselves, and together seek His forgiveness.
-The words of the Confession are scarcely out of our mouths when the broken body becomes One Body in the greater Word of Absolution and reconciliation in Jesus, “I forgive you all your sins….”
+The Confession and Absolution: The congregation is now invited to “recognize” (discern) the Body in all of its personal and corporal brokenness and divisiveness as together we confess our sins against God, our neighbor, all creation and finally even ourselves; together we seek His forgiveness.
+The words of the Confession are scarcely out of our mouths when the broken body becomes One Body in the greater Word of Absolution and reconciliation in Jesus … “I forgive you all your sins….”

-The Kyrie: Immediately, the “Body’s” Sacred Narrative begins in earnest as the separate voices sing together in reconciliation, recognition and celebration of the Lord as He strides, bearing peace and power, down the main streets of history and the main aisle of our sanctuary; We shout and sing in jubilation, “Kyrie Eleison!”
-“Lord have mercy!”
+The Kyrie: Immediately, the “Body’s” sacred Narrative begins in earnest as the once separate voices now sing together in reconciliation, recognition and celebration for our Lord strides, bearing peace and power, down the main streets of history and the main aisle of our sanctuary; We shout and sing in jubilation, “Kyrie Eleison!”, “Lord have mercy!”

 The Gloria in Excelsis: “Glory to God in the highest!”
 The Body of Christ together now finds its way home as the “hymn of the angels” leads us in the Christmas, “Gloria in Excelsis” and into the birth narrative of our Lord Jesus.

-The Collect that follows our brief Christmas celebration gathers not simply the Body of Christ’s petition in the moment, but gathers the Collects of congregations over the ages teaching the Body to continue in prayer in these precious prayerful “hand-me-downs.”
+The Collect: This ancient prayer of the Church that follows our brief Christmas celebration gathers not simply the Body of Christ’s petition in the moment, but gathers the Collects of congregations over the ages teaching the Body to continue in prayer through these precious prayerful “hand-me-downs.”

-The Scripture Lessons: As the Body has joined together in prayer and praise the promise of growing deeper into the story continues to gather the attention of the worshipers as the ancient prophecies of the Old Testament are read and heard and the exciting narrative of the earliest days of the infant church are remembered in the Letters” of Peter, Paul and other First Century Body of Christ witnesses.
+The Scripture Lessons: As the Body has joined together in prayer and praise, the promise of growing deeper into the story now continues to gather the hearts of the worshipers as the ancient prophecies of the Old Testament are read and heard, pondered and embraced.
+Suddenly the exciting narrative of the earliest days of an infant church are opened through the Letters” of Peter, Paul, and other first-century Body-of-Christ witnesses.
 As the Liturgy leads us through the Epistle into the continuing Jesus story of the early church’s mission, we now prepare for the heightened presence of Christ Himself in the Holy Gospel.
-The Body of Christ rises and inhales into itself the very Word that gives it identity and life.
+The Body of Christ rises at the bidding of the Holy Spirit and inhales into itself the very Word that gives it identity and life.

 The Sanctus and Great Thanksgiving – Palm Sunday: Almost suddenly, following the Prayer of the Church, the Liturgy sweeps the congregation in Spirit from the life narrative of our Lord in general to experience the events of the Holy Week in particular.
 Following the invitation to Thanksgiving and the specific praise in the Preface the Body joins the Jerusalem crowds in the “Holy’s” and “Hosanna’s” of Palm Sunday.

 “Lord, teach us to pray….”
-The plea of the disciples becomes the prayer of the Body as we “say grace” before the meal.
-In the infant Church the grace and mystery of the “Our Father” was once revealed only to and prayed only by the baptized.
-Today the prayer has become, for better or for worse “public property.”
-However, in this sacred space, the Body of Christ is taught new and drawn together once again not only in the words of the prayer but by Him Who in the Sacrament is the Word present in our prayer.
+The plea of the apostles becomes the prayer of the Body as we “say grace” before the meal.
+In the infant church the grace and mystery of the “Our Father” was once revealed only to and prayed only by the baptized.
+Today the prayer has become, for better or for worse “public property”.
+However, in this sacred space, the Body of Christ is taught new and drawn together once again not only in the words of the prayer but by him who in the Sacrament is the Word present in our prayer.